 Also, the pricing benefit you will get with Shopify Plus is that the transaction fee is only 0.2% instead of 2% for payments on your store made by external payment providers.

-On the flip side, Shopify Standard has three pricing plans with a 14-day free trial (currently 90-day due to the Corona pandemic).
+On the flip side, Shopify basic starts at $29.
+In total there are three pricing plans with a 14-day free trial).

 - Basic Shopify – $29 per month

 This pricing is based on features like number staff accounts, less transaction fees, advanced reports, third-party calculated shipping rates, and lower credit card charges.